Termplexed/deblog/README.md

 If you want to log local script variables etc. by command, the *"Load all log commands"* have to be done in *that* script file!

-The commands can also be executed fomr commandline, e.g:
+The commands can also be executed from commandline, e.g:

     :DUMP s: